taosongst/backtrader_strategies/README.md

 Dual thrust strategy is also a kind of momentum strategy.
 We use the daily high/low data of past several days to set buy/sell signal.
 For detail explanation, see this [nice explaination](https://medium.com/@FMZ_Quant/dual-thrust-trading-strategy-2cc74101a626).

 We build these strategies, optimize them, and test again buy and hold method.
-We also compute some metrics including Sharp ratio.
+We also compute some metrics including Sharpe ratio.